cognifex/voice2notion/README.md

 The default configuration is stored in ``~/.cursor_tool.json``.
 During runtime the fast model's output is injected directly at the cursor while the precise model refines the text in-place.

+By default the transcription language is set to German; the configuration prompt allows choosing a different language if needed.

 ## Packaging